poolshark-protocol/docs/site/content/docs/intro/index.en.md

 Matt Levine from Bloomberg as well as many others in the space have written extensively on this, and ultimately if the data is explicitly public or explicitly private, no centralized party has proprietary access to user data.

 Even if off-chain orderbooks are able to achieve a fair market structure, they lack on-chain composability, guaranteed settlement, and the general 'walled garden' nature of the blockchain.

+<em>CONCLUSION: The taker is not guaranteed to spend X gas for Y liquidity.</em>

 ### **How does the OceanBook protocol compare to a traditional centralized exchange orderbook?**